mackid1993/docker-roonserver/README.md

 # Auto Updating Photon OS Roon Server Docker

+## For Unraid Users
+This is a drop-in replacement for the [current](https://forums.unraid.net/topic/129853-support-xthursdayx-roonserver/) template, simply point Unraid's docker manager to `mackid1993/docker-roonserver:latest`.

 ## I apologize for not being a true fork.
 I needed to make a clean repo so scheduling would work.
 This is based off of [davidsinko/docker-roonserver](https://github.com/davindisko/docker-roonserver).